-So, you need to poop regularly.
+So you need to poop regularly.
 That makes room for wastes and toxins that are upstream to flow downward for elimination via your stools.

 If you are trying to detox and restore your health, you need to poop two or three times a day.
 That doesn’t mean watery stools but gentle elimination without straining.

-Some ways to support regular elimination are:
+Here's some ways to support regular elimination:

 Take bowel-moving herbs: Ginger root, aloe vera leaf, and other intestinal-moving herbs help stimulate the movement of your gut contents.
 That helps combat constipation.
 (3, 4)

 Consume plenty of fiber: Fiber bulks up your stools, making elimination easier.
-Good sources of fiber in a healthy diet are fruits, vegetables, nuts, seeds, and other plant-based foods.
+Good sources of fiber in a healthy diet are fruits, nuts, seeds, vegetables, and other plant-based foods.
 (5)